The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

 Bungling movements in the cellar space below grabbed my attention.
 I walked to a doorway in the kitchen and called down, “Mother.
 Do you need help?”

 I stepped back through the house that led me to a small hallway with many closed doors.
-I turned the handle on the first.
+I opened the first.
 It creaked open to reveal a boy’s room.

 This is my bedroom.